KamilLelonek/ruby-tuples/README.md

 ## Tests

-To run all tests from `test` directory execute `rake`, which has a default task that points to `rake test`.
+To run all tests from `test` directory execute `rake`, which has a default task that points to:

+    bundle exec rake test

 ## Contributing